 Predictive analysis can be used to predict consumer behavior based on sentiments analysis in social media and websites.
 The prevailing tendency is to use article-level sentiments but more success can be achieved with entity-level sentiments, according to leading analysts.

 7. Don’t ignore the mobile

-Many of the one-to-one and group conversations take place in mobile.
+Many of the one-to-one and group conversations take place on mobile.
 Moreover, with the popularity of mobile apps, much of the communication happens on Android or iPhone.
 Several new tools have emerged that used sophisticated NLP to analyses chats, SMS, social media, hospitality and they are mostly cloud-based applications.
-Lexalytics which launched enterprise level NLP for Android emphasizes the fact that all data analyzed are stored on phone and not sent to cloud thus ensuring privacy.
-The product titled Salience immediately alerts users regarding negative and positive/praiseworthy emails and messages and a summary of such findings are given on weekly and monthly basis.
+Lexalytics which launched enterprise-level NLP for Android emphasizes the fact that all data analyzed are stored on phones and not sent to the cloud thus ensuring privacy.
+The product titled Salience immediately alerts users regarding negative and positive/praiseworthy emails and messages and a summary of such findings is given on a weekly and monthly basis.

-In the modern context where mobile is achieving more penetration and universal applicability thanks to Android and Windows platform, enterprises need to actively track mobile communications for possible clues about consumer sentiments towards their brands.
+In the modern context where mobile is achieving more penetration and universal applicability thanks to Android and Windows platforms, enterprises need to actively track mobile communications for possible clues about consumer sentiments towards their brands.

 8. Beware of accurate claims

 It is true that sentiment analysis is gaining popularity and increasing sophistication but beware of tall claims about the accuracy of this strategy.
-According to analysts there are no standard measures to verify the accuracy of different sentiment analyser tools and hence 70% reliability is more acceptable than 90% or above as some work on the entity level, some on the article level, some uses NLP while others use different algorithms to arrive at what consumers feel about your product or brand.
+According to analysts, there are no standard measures to verify the accuracy of different sentiment analyzer tools and hence 70% reliability is more acceptable than 90% or above as some work on the entity level, some on the article level, some use NLP while others use different algorithms to arrive at what consumers feel about your product or brand.

 It is very important to go for hybrid types that can combine article level, entity level, directional, quotation level, keyword-level sentiment across content web pages, blogs, and social media.
 One such application is IBM’s Alchemy Sentiment Analysis